davidszegedi/ocp-fed-01/README.md

    To prepare your environnement, launch "01-Prepare-environment.yml" playbook with these extra vars passed

-D - To deploy the three OCP 4 clusters, launch "02-Deploy-cluster.yml" playbook
+4 - To deploy the three OCP 4 clusters, launch "02-Deploy-cluster.yml" playbook

+5 - To deploy the federated environment, launch "09-Deploy-demo.yml" playbook

+...

-E - To clean deployment, launch "05-Destroy-cluster.yml" playbook
+6 - To clean deployment, launch "10-Destroy-cluster.yml" playbook